November 17, 2020 Updates: Travel Protocol and Mitigation of COVID-19 Spread

 Salisbury Academy has prioritized two scenarios and plans to reopen in the On-Campus Learning scenario:

-*This is currently the reopening scenario for August 2020
+*This is the scenario under which Salisbury Academy reopened in August

 Social Distancing in this Scenario: